|

 The text states that God Himself buried Moses and this is where the

-fight between Michael and satan took place.
+fight between Michael and satan must have taken place, although the

 You